Analysis | Why Now, and Why Hong Kong, for Alibaba’s Share Sale?

 9. How will it work?

 Alibaba aims to start trading on Nov.
-26, and would instantly challenge Tencent for the title of largest Hong Kong-listed corporation.
-The stock will trade under the code 9988, auspicious numbers in Chinese culture that connote “longstanding prosperity.”
+26 under the code 9988, auspicious numbers in Chinese culture that connote “longstanding prosperity.”
 (8=prosper, 9=long).
-The company said it will sell 500 million shares, with 12.5 million available to retail investors at a cap of (again auspiciously) HK$188 ($24) apiece.
+It would instantly challenge Tencent for the title of largest Hong Kong-listed corporation.
+Alibaba sold 500 million shares, with 50 million going to retail investors (up from an initial allocation of 12.5 million).
 It’s also offering a so-called greenshoe option that would allow for the sale of another 75 million shares if demand warrants.

 To contact the reporters on this story: Carol Zhong in Hong Kong at yzhong71@bloomberg.net;Lulu Yilun Chen in Hong Kong at ychen447@bloomberg.net